 MySQL is a free relational database, now owned by Oracle.

-Oracle provides version 5.7.19 for OS X 10.12 Sierra.
-It has many bug fixes and new features.
+Oracle provides version 5.7.21 for OS X 10.13 High Sierra, and says it will work on Sierra also.
+Check the bug fixes and new features.
 Download the OSX version DMG file of the MySQL Community Server from mysql.com.
 (Note that there are many features of MySQL that I don't exercise and have not tested; test it for your needs.)
-For Sierra, see Neil Gee's page for instructions.
-(I do not install or use PHP or PHPMyAdmin, for security reasons, so I skip those parts.)
-The Oracle installer sets the MySQL root password to a temporary value for MySQL 5.7.
-Change this value after installation, before it expires (see below).

 sudo mkdir /var/mysql sudo ln -s /tmp/mysql.sock /var/mysql/mysql.sock

-In El Capitan and Sierra, the MySQL preference pane works again, so you can use it to start MySQL on system restart.
+In El Capitan, Sierra, and High Sierra, the MySQL preference pane works again, so you can use it to start MySQL on system restart.
 See below for Yosemite directions.

-Your old MySQL database may still be on disk in a directory like /usr/local/mysql-VERSIION/data/, and can be deleted at some point.
+Your old MySQL database may still be on disk in a directory like /usr/local/mysql-VERSION/data/, and can be deleted at some point.

 If you make a file named .my.cnf in your home directory, then you can use the mysql command without giving a password.
 Mine contains